 His research interests include upper extremity rehabilitation, cross-cultural practice, and the societal and clinical impact of technology.
 He has published and presented numerous research studies related to these topics.
 Dr. Short also provides peer review for scholarly journals within the field as well as expert witness testimony regarding the functional impact of injury.
 He is the author of Functional Anatomy for Occupational Therapy and its companion text, OT Guide to Goniometry and MMT, both published through Books of Discovery.

-Dr. Short also leads the OTD program partnership with Wheels for the World, a ministry of Joni & Friends International Disability Center.
+Dr. Short also leads the OTD program partnership with Joni & Friends International Disability Center.
 The OTD students participate in a regional wheelchair collection project as well as an international service-learning (ISL) experience with Joni and Friends’ Cause4Life focused on providing seating and mobility services for individuals with disabilities.
-This experience is integrated in the OTD curriculum and Short has served with students in Romania, Haiti, and Guatemala.
-He also served as a visiting professor of occupational therapy at Liaocheng University in Shandong Province, China in the summer of 2016.
-For his advancement of the profession internationally, he was awarded the 2017 AOTA International Service Award.
+This experience is integrated in the OTD curriculum and Short has served with students in Romania, Haiti, Guatemala, and Peru.
+He was appointed a visiting professor of occupational therapy at Liaocheng University in Shandong Province, China in the summer of 2016.
+For his advancement of the profession internationally, he was awarded the AOTA International Service Award.

 - Doctorate in Occupational Therapy, Belmont University

-- Bachelor of Science in Psychology from Lee University
+- Bachelor of Science in Psychology, Lee University

 - Certified Hand Therapist (CHT)